Showing posts with label Red label. Show all posts

 Members of the Confrérie Bazadaise du Bœuf.

 The only problem is that Fat Tuesday (Mardi Gras) moves around each year as it linked to Easter.
 So Mardi Gras can be anywhere from March 22 to April 24.
-To check the dates, click on the Union Jack for the English language website of the Bazas:
+To check the dates, check with the French Government Tourist Information Office.

-In the modern Fete, the Confrérie organizes a parade where the bulls are paraded through the town..
-The parade is led by horses followed by children playing on fifes and drums with others on stilts.
-Parades and contests end with the finest specimens wrapped with flowers and ribbon on their horns with the smallest specimens weighing in at least 800 kilos.
+In the modern fete, the Confrérie organizes a parade where the bulls are paraded through the town.
+The parade is led by horses followed by children playing on fifes and drums with other children on stilts.
+Parades and contests end with the finest Bazadais specimens wrapped with flowers and ribbon on their horns.
 To win an 800-kilo bull to take home and show the folks buy a lottery ticket when you arrive.

 Cathedral of St Jean Baptiste de Bazas in Bazas